Mistakes You May Be Making When Responding To Tantrums

 If you want to read about the techniques I use to calm down my own children, read this post about calm down corners…they are simply wonderful.

-So without further ado, here are the top mistakes you may be making when it comes to responding to a tantrum your child is having, and some tips on what you can do instead.
+So without further ado, here are the top mistakes you could be making when it comes to responding to a tantrum your child is having, and some tips on what you can do instead.

 What do I mean by guilting your child?
 It’s when the parents pretend to be hurt and sometimes put on a fake cry and pout.
 This kind of reaction is not effective because ultimately the child didn’t know how to react to an emotion, had no control over himself in the middle of the meltdown, and the lesson is basically moot.
 Children shouldn’t need to have that kind of responsibility.
 They are after all, just kids who are learning how to handle themselves everyday.